Kersh-Theva/MolecularBio-Salary-Prediction/README.md

 - Created a tool to estimate molecular biologist salaries to help molecular biology researchers negotiate their income.
 - Scraped over 1000 job listings from Glassdoor using python and the Selenium scraper tool
-- Engineered features from the text of each job description to determine whether "PhD" was included in the position
+- Engineered features from the text of each job description and job title
-- Classified job titles using text from each job title

 ## Code and Resources Used
 **Python Version:** 2.7.16 <br>